jurassicLizard/vex2pdf/README.md

 ## Overview

-VEX2PDF is a Rust application that scans the current directory for CycloneDX VEX files (JSON and XML) and converts them to human-readable PDF reports.
-It fully supports the CycloneDX VEX schema version 1.5 and provides compatibility for version 1.6 documents that only use 1.5 fields.
+VEX2PDF is a Rust application that scans the current directory for CycloneDX (VEX/VDR/(S)BoM files (JSON and XML) and converts them to human-readable PDF reports.
+It fully supports the CycloneDX schema version 1.5 and provides compatibility for version 1.6 documents that only use 1.5 fields.
 Documents using 1.6-specific fields may not process correctly.
 The tool handles various elements of the VEX documentation format including vulnerabilities, components, metadata, and more.

+## Supported Document Types

+### VEX (Vulnerability Exploitability eXchange)
+- **Purpose**: Communicates exploitability of vulnerabilities in specific contexts
+- **Focus**: Real-world risk assessment and exploitability analysis

+### VDR (Vulnerability Disclosure Report)
+- **Purpose**: Provides comprehensive vulnerability assessments for components
+- **Focus**: Known and unknown vulnerabilities with detailed analysis
+- **Features**: Includes the "affected" property for component-vulnerability correlation

+### BOM/SBOM (Bill of Materials)
+- **Purpose**: Inventories software components and dependencies
+- **Focus**: Component listing and supply chain transparency

 ## Fonts Handling